HammeredGame/Hammered/README.md

 ## Licenses

-The music in this repository is released under the CC-BY-4.0 License, with attribution to Audrey Leong.
-Please see [LICENSE.MUSIC](./LICENSE.MUSIC) for more information.
+The assets (music, images/textures, models) in this repository are released under the CC-BY-4.0 License.
+Please see [LICENSE.ASSETS](./LICENSE.ASSETS) for more information.

 All code and otherwise unspecified parts of the repository is released under the GNU GPLv3 License.
 Please see [LICENSE](./LICENSE) for more information.